UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/cac/usage.md

 ﻿# Usage

-Configuration as Code (CAC) lets you manage IBM DevOps Deploy entities â€” components, applications, environments, and processes â€” as JSON or YAML files that can be version-controlled and deployed programmatically.
+Configuration as Code (CAC) lets you manage IBM DevOps Deploy entities — components, applications, environments, and processes — as JSON or YAML files that can be version-controlled and deployed programmatically.

-> **âš  Security Notice:** Never commit real passwords, encryption keys, tokens, or other credentials to a CAC file or source-control repository.
+> `Security Notice:` Never commit real passwords, encryption keys, tokens, or other credentials to a CAC file or source-control repository.

 ---